Diet of Worms: Martin Luther

 The main events of the Diet of Worms relating to Luther took place from 16 to 18 April 1521.

 On 16 April, Luther arrived in Worms.
-He was told to appear before the diet at 4 PM the following day.
+He was told to appear before the diet at 4 p.m. the following day.
 Jerome Schurff, Wittenberg professor in canon law, was Luther's lawyer before the diet.
 The Pope did not appear.

 On 17 April, the imperial marshal, Ulrich von Pappenheim, and the herald, Caspar Sturm, came for Luther.
 Pappenheim reminded Luther that he should speak only in answer to direct questions from the presiding officer, Johann von Eck.
 Eck asked if a collection of books was Luther's and if he was ready to revoke their heresies.
 Schurff said: "Please have the titles read".
 There were 25 of them, probably including The Ninety-five Theses, Resolutions Concerning the 95 Theses, On the Papacy at Rome, To the Christian Nobility of the German Nation, On the Babylonian Captivity of the Church, and On the Freedom of a Christian.
 Luther requested more time for a proper answer, so he was given until the next day at 4 p.m.

 On 18 April, Luther, saying that he had prayed for long hours and consulted with friends and mediators, presented himself before the diet.
 When the counselor put the same questions to him, Luther first apologized that he lacked the etiquette of the court.
 Then he answered, "They are all mine, but as for the second question, they are not all of one sort."
 Luther went on to place the writings into three categories: (1) Works which were well received even by his enemies: those he would not reject.
 (2) Books which attacked the abuses, lies, and desolation of the Christian world and the papacy: those, Luther believed, could not safely be rejected without encouraging abuses to continue.
 To retract them would be to open the door to further oppression, he said.
 "If I now recant these, then, I would be doing nothing but strengthening tyranny".
 (3) Attacks on individuals: he apologized for the harsh tone of these writings but did not reject the substance of what he taught in them; if he could be shown by Scripture that his writings were in error, Luther continued, he would reject them.
 Luther then concluded, saying: